Ko11e/Student-Performance/README.md

 **Cluster**

-A clustering model was also developed, but it revealed that the data does not form well-defined clusters, making it ineffective for identifying correlations between conditions and Exam Score. the Silhouette analysis showed an loser then average Silhouette Score of approximately 0.32, indicating a lack of well-defined clusters, as values close to zero suggest poor clustering structure.
+A clustering model was also developed, but it revealed that the data does not form well-defined clusters, making it ineffective for identifying correlations between conditions and Exam Score.
+The Silhouette analysis showed an loser then average Silhouette Score of approximately 0.32, indicating a lack of well-defined clusters, as values close to zero suggest poor clustering structure.

 This lack of separation is clearly evident in the cluster plot, which show that the data points do not form distinct clusters, further demonstrating the challenges in identifying meaningful patterns related to Exam Scores.
 Leading to no futher investigation in the cluster model.